Skip to main content

 A current diagnosis is essential and typically requires a sleep study (polysomnography) conducted by a qualified sleep specialist.
 The study must show evidence of sleep-disordered breathing meeting clinical criteria for sleep apnea.

-Medical records should document symptoms, treatment history, and the impact on daily functioning.
 If you use a CPAP machine, compliance records showing regular use strengthen your claim for a 50% rating.
-Augustus Miles ensures veterans have all necessary medical documentation before filing.

 Service Connection Evidence